primegen-git/vtop-student-data-retrieval-api/README.md

    - On successful login, a session is established for subsequent scraping.

 3. **Scraping**:
-   - The backend scrapes various VTOP pages (profile, attendance, marks, timetable, grade history) using BeautifulSoup.
+   - The backend scrapes various VTOP pages (profile, attendance, marks, timetable, grade history, cgpa details, credit info etc...) using BeautifulSoup.
    - Each type of data has a dedicated scraping module under `utils/scrape/`.

 4. **Data Storage**: